Avoiding investment scams

 1. Buy only from licensed or credentialed financial professionals.
 Stockbrokers and investment advisers must be licensed to sell you stocks, bonds, and mutual funds, for example.
 Avoid buying investments from persons who are not licensed to sell those products.
 See the Resources section, below, regarding checking out financial professionals.

 2. Review your account statements.
-Check all statements when you get them and notice the details, including all changes to your investments.
+Check all statements when you get them and review all details, including fees and changes to your investments.
 Make sure your correspondence is sent to the investment firm's official address.
 Ask questions right away about anything that seems incorrect, unauthorized, or unclear.
 If your investment company's broker or adviser refuses to comply promptly when you ask to withdraw money from your account, does not provide proper statements, or does not give satisfactory answers to your questions, complain in writing to authorities.
 See the Resources section below for information on how to do this.

 3. Buy investment products that you have chosen and checked carefully.
 Stick to buying investment products that you have sought out yourself and investigated carefully.
 Buy products you can understand, after you have reviewed written details.